 - Loss of life enjoyment

 Unfortunately, motorcyclists often take the brunt of most vehicle collisions.
-Bikers are inherently exposed, and when an accident does occur, there is the potential that the injuries will be catastrophic.
+Bikers are inherently exposed, and when an accident does occur, there is a potential for catastrophic injuries.

 Personal Injury Lawyer Near Me (419) 930-3030